-The NQF Palliative and End-of-Life Standing Committee is responsible for overseeing NQF's palliative and end-of-life care measure portfolio.
+The NQF Palliative and End-of-Life Standing Committee oversees NQF's palliative and end-of-life care measure portfolio.
 This oversight function includes evaluating both newly submitted and previously endorsed measures against NQF's measure evaluation criteria, identifying gaps in the measurement portfolio, providing input on how the portfolio should evolve, and serving on any ad hoc, off-cycle, or expedited projects in the palliative and end-of-life care topic area.
-When not involved in the more traditional endorsement project activities, which usually include evaluation of 20-25 measures over a 7-month timeframe, the Committee is available for "off-cycle" activities.
-These can include any of the actions noted above, but are accomplished through an abbreviated format (e.g., evaluation of 1-2 measures over a shorter timeframe, quarterly web-based meetings to discuss various measurement issues).
+When not involved in the more traditional endorsement project activities, which usually include evaluation of 20 to 25 measures over a seven-month timeframe, the Committee is available for "off-cycle" activities.
+These can include any of the actions noted above, but are accomplished through an abbreviated format (e.g., evaluation of one or two measures over a shorter timeframe, quarterly web-based meetings to discuss various measurement issues).

-This report summarizes the two tasks of the Committee's spring 2017 off-cycle activities: evaluation of one new measure against NQF's standard evaluation criteria and refinement of the measurement framework for palliative and end-of-life care.
-As part of these activities, the Committee recommended the following measure for endorsement:
+This report summarizes the three tasks of the Committee's 2017 off-cycle activities: evaluation of one new measure against NQF's standard evaluation criteria, refinement of the measurement framework for palliative and end-of-life care, and pilot testing NQF's new prioritization criteria and framework for measures and gaps.
+The following measure was endorsed during these off-cycle activities:

-3235: Hospice and Palliative Care Composite Process Measure: Comprehensive Assessment at Admission
+• 3235 Hospice and Palliative Care Composite Process Measure: Comprehensive Assessment at Admission